 I’m the PTA room mom coordinator for our elementary school this year, so Mr. Bones here was created to help make all room mom’s a little less frazzled when they are put in charge of a game for the class party.
-You play just like you would pin the tail on the donkey, only using bow ties.
+You play just like you would pin the tail on the donkey, only using bow ties instead of tails.

-And at 3 feet wide and 4 feet tall, Mr. Bones is practically life size.
+At 3 feet wide and 4 feet tall, Mr. Bones is practically life size.
 The secret to getting him printed so big for a killer price is to upload him to Staples or another printer that offers engineering prints.
 A black and white print this size will only set you back about $7 (but feel free to print him smaller if you’d like).
 Note that the printing will not be perfect, but for this it will be just fine.
-Because engineering prints are typically for blueprint printing some printers don’t like to print a lot of black like this, so I’ve made a lighter one as well.
+Because engineering prints are typically for blueprint printing some printers don’t like to print a lot of black, so I’ve made a lighter one as well.

 Printing takes 1 hour at our local Staples, but you may want to check with your printer before the day of the party.
 With Mr. Bones in hand, a blindfold and some bow ties (tutorial below) you will be set for the party.

 Mr. Bones Black